-Another point concerns the communication between suppliers and shopping mall, which is increased because of the bidding process and the communication of consumer profiles to the suppliers.
+Furthermore, the communication between suppliers and shopping mall is increased because of the bidding process and sending consumer profiles to the suppliers.
 However, the communication in the mall is linear in the number of customers, and also in the number of participating shops, and the size of the consumer profile.
 The latter is also typically very small, e.g. up to 100 bytes.
-In a prototype implementation on a single PC, a single market comprising of 100 learning shop-agents was easily able to sustain 100 customers per second, and still continuously update the internal state of the agents (the learning mechanism) ['t Hoen et al. 2002].
+In a prototype implementation on a single PC, a single market comprising of 100 learning shop-agents was easily able to sustain 100 customers per second, and still continuously update the internal state of the agents (the learning mechanism).

 To scale to even larger settings, the market can be divided into a number of segments, with each market handled by different agents.
 The profile then only needs to be transmitted to agents within a particular market segments, reducing the overall communication.
-We pursued this approach in a distributed prototype of the electronic shopping mall (['t Hoen et al. 2002]).
-In the extended agent architecture of the prototype different market segments are handled by sub agents (which can run on different machines).
+We will pursue this approach in an upcoming distributed prototype of the shopping mall.
+In the extended agent architecture of the prototype different market segments will be handled by sub agents (which can run on different machines).
 In all, we do not perceive the somewhat increased communication as a significant problem, but rather as an issue that can easily be addressed in the process of framework-engineering if necessary.